SaiNithin832/SaiNithin832/README.md

 ---
 ## 🚀 About Me

-- 🎓 B.E. in Computer Science and Engineering
+- 🎓 B.E. in Computer Science and Engineering.
-- 💻 Interested in Full-Stack Development & Backend Engineering
+- 💻 Interested in Full-Stack Development & Backend Engineering.
-- 🌱 Continuously learning and building real-world projects
+- 🌱 Continuously learning and building real-world projects.
-- 🧠 Strong understanding of core computer science concepts
+- 🧠 Strong understanding of core computer science concepts.
-- 🎯 Focused on writing clean, efficient, and maintainable code
+- 🎯 Focused on writing clean, efficient, and maintainable code.

 ---